Autism, A High Risk of Hearing Loss

 One eye floats up

-Researchers found significantly higher rates of strabismus in individuals with autism.
+Researchers found significantly higher rates of strabismus in children with autism.
 Out of 7,640 families, 18% of boys and 29% of girls had strabismus when compared to children without a diagnosis of autism; 2% of boys and 4% of girls.
 (Kaplan, M., Edelson, SM., Rimland, B., (1999).
 Strabismus in autism spectrum disorder.
 Focus on Autism and Other Developmental Disabilities.
 V14 n2 p101-05.)

-independent from the other.
-Researchers found a significantly higher rate of strabismus in 44 children with autism (5 out of 44) when compared to no strabismus found in 44 typically developing children.
+In another study, researchers found a significantly higher rate of strabismus in 44 children with autism (5 out of 44) when compared to no strabismus found in 44 typically developing children.
 (Milne, E., Griffiths, H., Buckley, D., Scope, A., (2009).
 Vision in children and adolescents with autism spectrum disorder: evidence for reduced convergence.
 Journal of Autism and Developmental Disorders, 39(7); 965-975)